-- units What the numbers mean.
-Example values: - packets, bytes, KB for kilobytes, us for microseconds, and others as appropriate. - type Indicates how the number should be interpreted: - static The value is for configuration and is not expected to change frequently.
-For instance: a reservation, or the maximum CPU speed. - instant Instantaneous measurement of the current value.
+units - What the numbers mean.
+Example values:

+packets, bytes, KB for kilobytes, us for microseconds, and others as appropriate.

+type - Indicates how to interpret the number.

+static - The value is for configuration and is not expected to change frequently.
+For instance: a reservation, or the maximum CPU speed.

+instant - Instantaneous measurement of the current value.
 Expected to go up or down over time.
-For instance: current memory usage. - accumulate Continuous sum of all data over time.
+For instance: current memory usage.

+accumulate - Continuous sum of all data over time.
 Non-decreasing.
-The statistics consumer is expected to compute the difference between two values at different times and convert it into a rate.
+The statistics consumer must compute the difference between two values at different times and convert it into a rate.
 For instance: CPU time used, bytes sent, memory swapped in.